I started to rethink happiness today, as the EBT scientific director, Igor Mitrovic, spoke at our annual meeting of EBT providers and researchers.

-If you do not know EBT, this might sound strange, but although my body feeling (heaviness, a bit of a choking throat) tells me I am sad, convincingly, I know it's just an old unhappy memory, a wire, and have enough sophistication in neuroscience and the 5 Core Skills of EBT, that I'll go ahead and clear it.
+If you do not know EBT, this might sound strange, but although my body feeling (heaviness, a bit of a choking throat) tells me I am sad, convincingly, I know it's just an old unhappy memory, a wire, and have enough sophistication in neuroscience and the EBT 5 Core Skills of Stress Overload, that I'll go ahead and clear it.

-The science centers around physiology, that there are five physiological brain states, we're different in each, and we can change our state by using emotions in s specific way.
-The 5 Core Skills of EBT are the tools needed to be our own therapist: 1) resolve situational stress in one to three minutes, 2) rewire overreactions and cravings, 3) quiet anxiety and create a secure internal base, 4) rewire trauma, and 5) clear emotional clutter, including fear memories.
+The science centers around physiology, that there are five physiological brain states, we're different in each, and we can change our state by using emotions in a specific way.
+The EBT 5 Core Skills of Stress Overload are the tools needed to be our own therapist: 1) resolve situational stress in one to three minutes, 2) rewire overreactions and cravings, 3) quiet anxiety and create a secure internal base, 4) rewire trauma, and 5) clear emotional clutter, including fear memories.

 I'll use the fifth skill, clearing an unhappy memory.
 I'll do it once.
 If the circuitry is stronger and more dominant, I'll do it as many as five times, then re-evaluate.
 Here goes: